-PHCI Paper in Science Advances Reports Evidence for CBD from Cannabis Inhibiting Infectious Mechanisms of SARS-CoV-2 in human cells and in mice
+PHCI Publication in Science Advances Reports Evidence for CBD from Cannabis Inhibiting Infectious Mechanisms of SARS-CoV-2 in Human Cells and in Mice

 Can CBD Help Fight COVID-19?